-ISLAMABAD — The US Congress is reported to have stymied Pakistani efforts to further acquire F-16 fighter jets, according to reports in local media.
-Analysts say the move could have implications for the bilateral relationship at a sensitive time if the proposed deal stalls altogether.
+ISLAMABAD — The US Congress is reported to have moved to stymied Pakistani efforts to further acquire further new build F-16 fighter jets, according to reports in the local media.
+This is something which a Analysts say the move could have implications for the bilateral relationship at a sensitive time if the proposed deal stalls altogether.

-The news was first reported by Pakistan's 'Dawn' media group on Tuesday, citing local diplomatic and congressional sources.
-It claimed the moves were being spearheaded by increasingly anti-Pakistani/pro-Indian lawmakers, naming and quoting Rep. Ted Poe, R-Texas, and Rep. Dana Rohrabacher, Calif., as examples.
+The news was first reported by Pakistan's 'Dawn' media group on Tuesday, citing local diplomatic and Ccongressional sources.
+It claimed the moves were being spearheaded by increasingly anti-Pakistani/pro-Indian law-makers, naming and quoting Rep. Ted Poe, R-Texas, and Rep. Dana Rohrabacher, Calif., as examples.

 The proposed deal was first revealed in November 2015, with a formal FMS notification made in early December.

-Considering the forces arrayed against it, Brian Cloughley, former Australian defense attache to Islamabad, said he thinks much uncertainty now surrounds the proposed sale due to Congress' machinations, despite it not being killed completely.
+Considering the forces arrayed against it, author, analyst, and former Australian defense attache to Islamabad Brian Cloughley, former Australian defense attache to Islamabad, said he thinks much uncertainty now surrounds the proposed sale due to Congress' machinations, despite it not being killed completely.

-Similarly, Claude Rakisits, nonresident senior fellow the Atlantic Council's South Asia Center, is not optimistic on the matter, and said he believes congressional opposition could grow.
+Similarly, Claude Rakisits, Nnonresident Ssenior Ffellow the Atlantic Council's South Asia Center, is not optimistic on the matter, and said he believes Ccongressional opposition could grow.

-He expressed some surprise at the turn of events considering the previous Republican attitude towards Pakistan, plus recent efforts that were helping smooth over past differences.
+He expressesd some surprise at the turn of events considering the previous Republican attitude towards Pakistan, plus recent efforts events that were helping smooth over past differences.

 "That the sale of the F-16s has met such opposition is somewhat surprising given that bilateral relations between the two countries have very much improved lately," Rakisits said.
 "It has been particularly so since the Pakistan army launched its counter-insurgency and counter-terrorism operations in Pakistan's tribal areas in June 2014.
 The Pakistan army has been very effective in hunting down the Pakistan and Afghan Taliban fighters.
 The number of terrorist attacks in Pakistan has dropped dramatically as a result."